In This Article

 Chic, Glossy Pixie

-"A deep side part combined with amazing shine makes this style that Emma Watson wears a standout.
-If you’re looking for a sophisticated look that is also low maintenance, this is the look for you.
-To obtain the look, leave sides slightly longer with the top shorter.
-Part the hair deeply to one side and then use a shine serum.
-I like Aveda Brilliant Shine-On Spray ($30).
-Finish by combing through hair until it lays close to the scalp," notes Rivera.
+Sophistication meets low-maintenance in this stylish pixie.
+"A deep side part combined with amazing shine makes this style that Emma Watson wears a standout," comments Rivera.
+For this cut, you'll want to leave sides slightly longer with the top shorter.
+To style, part the hair deeply to one side and then use a shine serum like Aveda Brilliant Shine-On Spray ($48).
+Finally, finish by combing through hair until it lays close to the scalp, instructs Rivera.

 Asymmetrical, Androgynous Pixie